3‑D Secure authentication

 3‑D Secure supports the following authentication flows:

 The merchant cannot select the authentication flow.
 While the merchant can indicate which flow selection is preferable, the final decision is made by the issuer.
-In addition to specifying the preferred flow, the merchant can pass a range of optional parameters in the request for opening the payment form which increases the possibility of the frictionless flow selection.
-The information about these parameters is provided in the sections that follow.
+In addition to specifying the preferred flow, the merchant can pass a range of optional parameters in the payment request which increases the possibility of the frictionless flow selection and thereby helps increase acceptance rates and enhances customer experience.
+Information about these and other parameters can be found below.

 Authentication workflows